fabian-sp/ncOPT/README.md

 # ncOPT
-This repository is for solving **constrained optimization problems** where objective and/or constraint functions are (arbitrary) **Pytorch modules**.
+This repository is for solving **constrained optimization problems** where objective and/or constraint functions are (arbitrary) **PyTorch modules**.
 It is mainly intended for optimization with pre-trained networks, but might be useful also in other contexts.

 ## Short Description